 - SRNs may benefit in the short term as they often define their own payment terms.
 But, advertisers correct this by using third-party attribution providers.

 Deep linking with SRNs

+However, deep linking or deferred deep linking to a specific page/activity in the app is different.
 SRNs have their own proprietary methods for deep linking, which don't involve attribution links of external attribution services.